agateau/pixelwheels/docs/gdxui.md

     <Config>
 ```

-The config values can be accessed from the code using one of these methods:
+The configuration values can be accessed from the code using one of these methods:

 - `UiBuilder.getFloatConfigValue()`
 - `UiBuilder.getStringConfigValue()`